exercism/go/README.md

 ## Direction

 Directions are unlimited.
 This code is fresh and evolving.
 Explore the existing code and you will see some new directions being tried.
-Your fresh ideas and contributions are welcome.
+Your fresh ideas and contributions are welcome.  :sparkles:

 ## License